Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Scattering of the Goldstone bosons and heavy hadrons

 \subsection{Scatterings of Goldstone bosons off the heavy mesons}

 As discussed in Sec.~\ref{sec1.1}, the $D^*_{s0}(2317)$ and $D_{s 1}(2460)$ are two narrow charm strange mesons with the spin-parity $J^P=0^+$ and $J^P=1^+$, respectively.
-They are located around $45$ MeV below the $DK$ and $D^*K$ thresholds, respectively.
-After their observation, their inner structures remain puzzling.
+They are located around $45$ MeV below the $DK$ and $D^*K$ thresholds, respectively. {Since} their observation, their inner structures remain puzzling.
 The two parity-even $D_s$ states cannot be simply categorized as the $ c \bar s$ mesons in the quark model, since their masses are much smaller than the quark model predictions.
-Moreover, the mass splittings between the SU(3) flavor partners are unnatural with $m_{D^{*}_{s0}(2317)}-m_{D_0^{*}(2300)}=-25.2$ MeV and $m_{D_{s1}(2460)}-m_{D_{1}(2430)}=47.5 $ MeV, which are predicted to be around $100$ MeV due to the strange quark mass in the conventional quark model.
-The mass puzzles and their proximity to the $D^{(*)}K$ thresholds inspired the $D^{(*)}K$ molecular explanations, which was first proposed in Refs.~\cite{Barnes:2003dj,vanBeveren:2003kd}, followed by various works in literature (see reviews~\cite{Chen:2016spr,Dong:2017gaw,Guo:2017jvc,Yao:2020bxx} for more details).
-In this section, we review the works with the unitary approaches.
-In literature, there are two widely used interaction mechanisms to explore the $D^*_{s0}(2317)$ and $D_{s 1}(2460)$ states.
+Moreover, the mass splittings between the SU(3) flavor partners are unnatural with $m_{D^{*}_{s0}(2317)}-m_{D_0^{*}(2300)}=-25.2$ MeV and $m_{D_{s1}(2460)}-m_{D_{1}(2430)}=47.5 $ MeV, which are predicted to be around $100$ MeV due to the strange quark mass in the conventional quark model. {Various explanations have been proposed, including the quenched and unquenched $c\bar{s}$ quark model, the $D^{(*)}K$ hadronic molecules, the $cq\bar s\bar q$ compact tetraquark states, the mixing of the $c\bar{s}$ state and tetraquark state, and other possibilities (see Sec.~\ref{sec1.1} for more discussions).
+The proximity of the two $D_s^{(*)}$ states to the $D^{(*)}K$ thresholds has led to the popularity of the $D^{(*)}K$ molecular explanation, which suggests that the dominant component of these mesons is a $D^{(*)}K$ molecule.
+The molecular explanation was first proposed in Refs.~\cite{Barnes:2003dj,vanBeveren:2003kd} and has been further studied in various works (for more details, see the reviews~\cite{Chen:2016spr,Dong:2017gaw,Guo:2017jvc,Yao:2020bxx}).
+The molecular framework provides a consistent explanation of the mass puzzles and the fine-tuning problem in Eq. (\ref{eq:finetuning}).
+In this subsection, we will review research works on the formation of the molecular state through two widely used interaction mechanisms and the unitary approach, resulting in the molecular state as a pole of the $T$ matrix.}

-In Sec.~\ref{sec:uchpt_Ds}, the perturbative scattering amplitude in $\chi$PT (see Sec.~\ref{sec:4.1}) was used as the kernel interactions in the chiral unitary approaches.
-Within this scheme, the $D^*_{s0}(2317)$ and $D_{s 1}(2460)$ are identified as the dynamically generated poles originating from the resummations of the $\cal H \varphi$ interactions, and are interpreted as the $D^{(*)}K$ molecules.
-The molecular picture seemed to successfully describe the experimental data on the $\mathcal H \varphi$ invariant mass distribution as well as the lattice QCD simulations.
+In Sec.~\ref{sec:uchpt_Ds}, the $D^*_{s0}(2317)$ and $D_{s 1}(2460)$ are identified as the dynamically generated poles originating from the resummations of the $\cal H \varphi$ interactions, and are interpreted as the $D^{(*)}K$ molecules. {{The $\cal H \varphi$ scattering amplitude expanded in $\chi$PT (see Sec.~\ref{sec:4.1}) was used as the kernel interactions in the chiral unitary approaches.}} The molecular picture seemed to successfully describe the experimental data on the $\mathcal H \varphi$ invariant mass distribution as well as the lattice QCD simulations.

 In Sec.~\ref{sec:uchptDscore}, the kernel potentials contain both the $\cal H \varphi$ hadronic potentials and the contributions from the $c\bar s$ cores.
 In this case, the physical states are the mixtures of both the $c\bar s$ and the $D^{(*)}K$ components.
 The contents of the components are vital to identify the nature of the resonance.
 If the molecular components are dominant in the $D^*_{s0}(2317)$ and $D_{s 1}(2460)$ states, they could still owe their origin to the $\cal H\varphi$ scattering and be understood as the hadronic molecules.